-Security of having life insurance in place to protect your family or income
+There's some security to having life insurance in place to protect your family or income.

 Who can put a price tag on the well-earned peace of mind you get with life insurance?
 People often puzzle over whether to get life insurance or not.
 Retirees and middle-aged moms think critically about the costs vs the benefits.